Is counseling confidential? Can my professors or my parents find out I’ve been seen at CAPS?

 All information that you choose to share is confidential.
 Information you provide will not be released to anyone outside of Counseling and Psychological Services (CAPS) without your written permission.
-However, counselors are required to share information to maintain the safety of you and/or others if you are in imminent danger of harming yourself or someone else.
+However, psychologists are required to share information to maintain the safety of you and/or others if you are in imminent danger of harming yourself or someone else.
 CAPS staff are also required to report any suspected abuse of a child, elder, or dependent adult.
 In rare circumstances, CAPS staff may have to release information if court-ordered to do so.
 However, clinical staff has a professional obligation to protect your confidentiality and will seek out legal guidance prior to release of any clinical documentation.

 Nothing!
 All services are FREE for registered students.